Accepted Short Papers

 Jan-Andrea Bernhard (Institut für Schweizerische Reformationsgeschichte, Universität Zürich): The Book as a ‘Precious Commodity’.
 Panel: The Book as Collector’s Item and Symbol in the Swiss Reformation / Das Buch als Sammlungsgegenstand und Symbol in der Schweizer Reformation

-Ragnhild M Bø (University of Oslo): ‘All that Arachne’s Art Produces Fully’: Netherlandish Poet-Painters on Textile Metaphors.
+Ragnhild M. Bø (University of Oslo): ‘All that Arachne’s Art Produces Fully’: Netherlandish Poet-Painters on Textile Metaphors.
 Panel: Text, Textile, and Theology

 Andrii Bovgyria (University of Cambridge): Heretics and Blasphemers: Crimes against the Orthodox Church in Muscovy and the Ukrainian Hetmanate (17th – Early 18th c.).
 Panel: Crime, Power and Religious Order in 17th–18th-Century Eastern Europe